Special Announcement – September, 2022:

 If your urine is tested, and the test is accurate (see our section on testing inaccuracy), all three of these can be answered.
 But this takes 2-3 days (see below for what happens then).

-In the meantime, if you are prescribed an antibiotic, it can only be selected according to the following criteria:
+If you are prescribed a UTI treatment antibiotic when you show up at a clinic, it can only be selected according to the following criteria:

 - What type of bacteria is most likely to have caused an uncomplicated UTI, given the region you are based in

-- Which antibiotic the guidelines recommended for treating that most common type of bacteria
+- Which antibiotic the guidelines recommend for treating that most common type of bacteria

 In the US, we have a rough idea of the most common causes of UTIs.
-E.coli is by far the most likely known cause, and antibiotic resistance patterns are monitored in each region.
+E.coli is currently considered the most likely cause, and antibiotic resistance patterns are monitored in each region.
 This means doctors have access to information that allows them to narrow down which antibiotic is likely to be effective for a UTI caused by E.coli in their particular region.

 If your doctor requests a urine sample for lab testing, it is probable they will also prescribe the first line antibiotic for your region.
-In doing this, they are hedging their bets.
+In doing this, they are hedging their bets while they wait for your test results.

 |A first line antibiotic for a urinary tract infection is the antibiotic that is generally accepted by the medical authority of the region as being the most likely to result in successful treatment.|

-*If you’ve read our section on testing, you’ll know this isn’t a foolproof process, and that testing can be extremely inaccurate.
-When a recurrent UTI has progressed to become a persistent, antibiotic-resistant, embedded infection in the bladder, even a short course of the right antibiotic will not address the underlying infection.
+Although antibiotic susceptibility testing is helpful in theory, if you’ve read our section on testing, you’ll know that this process is not foolproof.
+And if an infection has become chronic or embedded, even a short course of the right antibiotic will not address the underlying infection.

 Adverse Effects Of UTI Antibiotics And Specific Patient Factors